awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-warm-pools.md

 To change the launch template or launch configuration for a warm pool, associate a new launch template or launch configuration with the Auto Scaling group\.
 Any new instances are launched using the new AMI and other updates that are specified in the launch template or launch configuration, but existing instances are not affected\.

 To force replacement warm pool instances to launch that use the new launch template or launch configuration, you can terminate existing instances in the warm pool\.
 Amazon EC2 Auto Scaling immediately starts launching new instances to replace the instances that you terminated\.
 Alternatively, you can start an instance refresh to do a rolling update of your group\.
 An instance refresh first replaces `InService` instances\.
 Then it replaces instances in the warm pool\.
-For more information, see [Replacing Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.
+For more information, see [Replace Auto Scaling instances based on an instance refresh](asg-instance-refresh.md)\.

 ## Delete a warm pool<a name="delete-warm-pool"></a>